darklang/docs/docs/walk-throughs/slack-trello.md

 ---
-title: How to Create a New Trello Card from Slack
+title: "Walk-through: Create a New Trello Card from Slack"
+sidebar_label: "Trello: Create a new card from Slack"
 ---

 Connecting your Trello account with your Slack account can make for a powerful